Talipexole

-Talipexole (B-HT920, Domnin) is a dopamine agonist that is marketed as a treatment for Parkinson's Disease in Japan by Boehringer Ingelheim; it was introduced in 1996.
+Talipexole (B-HT920, Domnin) is a dopamine agonist that is marketed as a treatment for Parkinson's disease in Japan by Boehringer Ingelheim; it was introduced in 1996.
 As of December 2014 it was not approved for marketing in the US nor in Europe.

-Talipexole is a D_{2} dopamine receptor agonist and interacts with both pre- and post-synaptic receptors.
-It also is an α2-adrenergic agonist.
+Talipexole is a dopamine D_{2} receptor agonist and interacts with both pre- and post-synaptic receptors.
+It also is an α_{2}-adrenergic agonist.

 The main side effects are drowsiness, dizziness, hallucinations and minor gastrointestinal complaints.
-In Japan, Ministry of Health, Labour and Welfare mandated in 2008 that Boehringer add a warning to the label concerning the risk of sudden onset of sleep.
+In Japan, the Ministry of Health, Labour and Welfare mandated in 2008 that Boehringer add a warning to the label concerning the risk of sudden onset of sleep.